-About Niall Ferguson - Leading historians of the global economy & Acclaimed Author:
+About Niall Ferguson - Leading Historian of the Global Economy & Acclaimed Author:

 Controversial, expansive, and eloquent, Ferguson is one of the most talented historians of his generation.
 The ambitious themes he explores in his work have urgent relevance to the present as well as the past: the costs and benefits of economic globalization; the interface between finance and politics; the lessons to be learned from the British experience of empire; and most recently, the strengths and limitation of American global power.